 The range of attractions and sights in Chios is almost endless and is sure to please both first-time visitors and returning fans of the island.
-The many unique speciality Chios museums are among the top things to do on Chios so we prepared a list of our favourite museums.
+The many unique specialty Chios museums are among the top things to do on Chios so we prepared a list of our favorite museums.

 Chios Maritime Museum: Lighthouse of Culture